MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/Ignite_2025/DLP-1-data-loss-prevention.md

 Megan Bowen, the Information Security Administrator at Contoso Ltd., is strengthening protections as the company expands its use of Microsoft 365 Copilot.
 Leadership wants to reduce the chance that sensitive data is processed by Copilot or copied into external AI tools.
 To address this concern, Megan will configure data loss prevention (DLP) policies that restrict Copilot from handling sensitive content and block pasting or uploading of sensitive data to AI websites in Microsoft Edge.

+**Tasks**:

+1. Create a DLP policy in simulation mode
+1. Activate a policy in simulation mode
+1. Create an endpoint DLP policy

 ## Task 1 – Create a DLP policy in simulation mode

 In this task, you'll create a data loss prevention (DLP) policy that restricts Microsoft 365 Copilot from processing content labeled as highly confidential.